Back to Blog

 The AI development process in 2026 is more like having an incredibly fast junior developer than having a magic wand.
 It's genuinely powerful, but only when guided by experienced hands.

-Step 1: Requirements (Still Very Human)
+Step 1: Requirements (Still Entirely Human)

 Before anyone writes a prompt, someone needs to understand the problem.
 This step hasn't changed: